-- Provide agendas for all MPO Committee Meetings to Committee members well in advance of the meetings. - Post the MPO Committee Meetings' agendas, minutes, audio recordings and video recordings on the MPO web site. - Maintain a database of MPO contacts that includes media outlets, committee members, partner agencies' staffs, representatives of underserved populations, and interested parties. - Notify media and interested parties/citizens (maintained as part of the MPO database) of the MPO Committee meetings prior to the meetings. - Designate time on each MPO Committee meeting agenda for comments from interested parties/citizens. - Maintain the MPO web site with information about regular meetings, planning and programming documents, and special studies.

-- Develop informational materials and employ visualization techniques as appropriate for activities and studies in the MPO transportation planning process, e.g. web pages, fact sheets, newsletters, newspaper inserts, brochures, citizen guides, videos, etc. - Work with the media to inform and educate the public about transportation issues and the transportation planning process. - Staff is available to attend local government and community meetings, by request, to discuss current planning initiatives as well as provide an overview of the MPO transportation planning process. - Create infographics and charts to put CORE MPO technical terms into laymen terms that can be published online or printed and given directly to residents. - Create an email group so subscribers can receive new information straight to their inbox. - Create soundbite videos that summarize the most important pieces of information discussed during meetings. - Host Q&A sessions online to generate conversation and establish a good rapport with the public. - Provide a moderator for online comment sections to foster positive communication. - Use topic questions to facilitate discussion during meetings.
+- Provide agendas for all MPO Committee Meetings to Committee members well in advance of the meetings. - Post the MPO Committee Meetings' agendas, minutes, audio recordings and video recordings on the MPO web site. - Maintain a database of MPO contacts that includes media outlets, committee members, partner agencies' staffs, representatives of underserved populations, and interested parties. - Notify media and interested parties/citizens (maintained as part of the MPO database) of the MPO Committee meetings prior to the meetings. - Designate time on each MPO Committee meeting agenda for comments from interested parties/citizens. - Maintain the MPO web site with information about regular meetings, planning and programming documents, and special studies. - Develop informational materials and employ visualization techniques as appropriate for activities and studies in the MPO transportation planning process, e.g. web pages, fact sheets, newsletters, newspaper inserts, brochures, citizen guides, videos, etc. - Work with the media to inform and educate the public about transportation issues and the transportation planning process. - Staff is available to attend local government and community meetings, by request, to discuss current planning initiatives as well as provide an overview of the MPO transportation planning process. - Create infographics and charts to put CORE MPO technical terms into laymen terms that can be published online or printed and given directly to residents. - Identify the most impactful issues with the community and create forums for discussing them at public outreach events - Identify the most heavily discussed transportation topics in the community through analyzing public input and paying attention to local events - Advertise for public involvement and committee membership opportunities